 One of the goals was to maximise the number of leads captured from their marketing campaign.

-So with this in mind, they hired someone with this goal: to make a website with a lead capture form.
+So with this in mind, they hired someone like Las Vegas web design experts with this goal: to make a website with a lead capture form.

 See what happened there?
 The goal shifted from results orientated to task orientated and this is where many projects don’t reach their potential.